The 21st Annual Cesar Chavez March

 The event is organized by a citizen-driven committee that is committed to bringing public awareness about Chávez's legacy.

-Cesar E. Chavez People's Honor March and Commemoration.
-Theme: "Si Se Puede, Yes, it can be done"
+Cesar E. Chavez People's Honor March and Day of Service.
+2022 Theme: "Service Above Self"

 The public is encouraged to wear sunscreen, wear comfortable shoes, and hats.
 Groups are encouraged to bring their banners and wear their organization t-shirts.
 Seniors or those disabled may drive behind the marchers.